charmainekruger/charmainekruger.github.io/_posts/2020-01-09-iframe-post.md

 bigimg: "/img/iframe1.jpeg"
 comments: true
 ---

+**Disclaimer:** This is my personal opinion and does not represent the view of my employer.

 Iframes might be old technology, but just like the Beetle, they are still hanging around.
 One of the first websites I had to track, was riddled with iframes.
 I'm talking about iframes within iframes, the kind of stuff that I thought was only possible in the 2010 science fiction movie Inception.
 Back then, there wasn't a lot of information available on this topic, so tracking of iframes very quickly became the bane of my existence.